thaleslaray/n8n-nodes-hotmart/CONTRIBUTING.md

 ### Suggesting Enhancements

 Enhancement suggestions are tracked as GitHub issues.
-Include:
+Before suggesting:

+1. Check the [ROADMAP.md](./ROADMAP.md) to see if it's already planned
+2. Search existing issues for similar suggestions

+Include in your suggestion:
 1. **Use case**: Why is this needed?
 2. **Current workaround** (if any)
 3. **Proposed solution**